ABerthereau/psrchivepy3/singularity/README.md

 ### To use the singularity image

 This image contains psrchive compatible with python3, libstempo, tempo2 on a ubuntu 18.04 image.
+You can download the fully built image [here](https://cloud.sylabs.io/library/_container/5f1ab6faae86dd3232debbfe).

 ```
 singularity shell PSR.sif